Amosky68/Tiny-Projects/README.md

 ## Game of life 2.py :
-  - this is a simulation of the Conway's game of life
+  this is a simulation of the Conway's game of life
+  ### how to use it ?
   - by pressing SPACE you can pause the simulation.
   - to accelerate it, you need to press the RIGHT and LEFT Arrow
   - you can Empty the grid by pressing R and add a new cell with E